yume-chan/ya-webadb/libraries/scrcpy/README.md

     .pipeTo(
         new WritableStream<string>({
             write: (line) => {
-                // Handle the stdout line
+                // Handle or ignore the stdout line
             },
         }),
     )